- 18 October 2017: Battle for Bootle Campaign Relaunched

 The Battle For Bootle is a worker and community run campaign aimed at defending jobs and the local community.

-This will result in job losses, as they are among around 6,000 staff facing the move to Liverpool in the North West while the new Regional Centre will only hold between 2,800 and 3,100 staff.
+This will result in job losses for those staff unable to make the journey due to the length, the increased cost or other issues such as caring responsibilities.
 It will also devastate the local economy, putting many businesses particularly along Stanley Road who rely on HMRC staff custom to survive at risk of closure.